Castdeath97/spark-girwan-newman/README.md

-# csc8101-assignment
+# Spark Girwan-Newman

 ## Basic Description

-This assignment is about creating movie reccommendation models using the ALS algorithm with explicit rating.
-This assginment also involves the use of Girwan-Newman algorithm on user-user networks.
+This repository contains notebooks used to create movie reccommendation models using the ALS algorithm with explicit rating.
+This also involves the use of Girwan-Newman algorithm on user-user networks in some notebooks.